Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Inways are reverse proxies that route incoming connections from Outways to Services.
 Managers negotiate Contracts between Peers.
 Managers provide access tokens which contain the authorization to connect a Service.
-Outways include the access tokens in requests to Services The address of an Inway offering a Service is contained in the access token.
+Outways include the access tokens in requests to Inways The address of an Inway offering a Service is contained in the access token.
 Inways authorize connection attempts by validating access tokens.
 Services in the Group can be discovered through the Directory.